4dn-dcic/tibanna/tutorial-using-awsem-without-ff.md

     You can also check from the Console the instance that is running which has a name 'awsem-<jobid>'.
 It will terminate itself when the run finishes.
 You won't have access to terminate this or any other instance, but if something is hanging for too long, please contact the admin to resolve the issue.

+    When the run finishes successfully, you'll see in your bucket a file <jobid>.success.
+If there was an error, you will see a file <jobid>.error instead.
+The step functions will look green on every step, if the run was successful.
+If one of the steps is red, it means it failed at that step.